LoyolaChicagoBooks/introcs-csharp/rst/firstfunc.rst

 on method definitions.
 Later we will see definitions that are attached to a particular object.
-For now the simpler cases do not involve creating a type of object, but there is an extra word needed to distinguish a function definition *not* attached to  on object, ``static``.
+For now the simpler cases do not involve creating a type of object, but there is an extra word, ``static``, needed to distinguish a function definition
+*not* attached to  on object.
 We will also shortly look at functions more like the functions from math class, that produce or *return* a value.
 In this simple case we will not deal with returning a value.